RuanMarais/UCT_metagenomics/README.md

 `<sample_name>_R<1/2>.fastq.gz`

-The number of chars in the sample name should be consistent (including negative control)
+The number of chars in the sample name should be consistent and the same as the negative control.
+The negative control naming convention is as follows:

+`NCrun<run>_R<1/2>.fastq.gz`

+Thus the number of chars for <sample_name> should be the same as the number of chars for NCrun<run>.

 ### Basic usage: